goingnowhere/malfare-protocols/protocols/en/radio_protocol/index.md

     > "A participant requires medical assistance with a suspected knee injury"

 - **Don't** do the following over the radio:
     - Mention **Death** or **dead** — instead, call for medical assistance for a person who is *unconscious and not breathing*.
-Request a face-to-face with the malfare shift lead *now*.
+Request a face-to-face with the malfare shift lead **now**.
 Refer to the death on site protocol for more information.
-    - **Diagnosing** a participant's condition — instead focus on what is needed (Malfare / Welfare / Red Cross), and describe symptoms and severity.
+    - **Diagnose** a participant's condition — instead focus on what is needed (Malfare / Welfare / Red Cross), and describe symptoms and severity.
     - **Drugs**, "high", "overdose", "drunk" — again, *do not attempt to diagnose*.
 Instead describe a participant as "overly refreshed", "disorientated", "unresponsive" or "unconscious" as appropriate.
     - Mention **Sexual Assaults** or **Rapes**.
 See the Sexual Assault / Rape protocol for more information.
-    - Discus **Eviction** from site - this is face-to-face matter to be referred up to the malfare shift lead.
+    - Discuss **Eviction** from site - this is face-to-face matter to be referred up to the malfare shift lead.

-- **Don't** use the terms `affirmative` or `negative`.
+- **Don't** use the term `affirmative`.
-    - These terms can be confused with each other if the start of your transmission is missed.
+    - These terms can be confused `negative` if the start of your transmission is missed.
-    - Use `yes yes` and `no no` instead.
+    - Use `yes yes` instead.